SupritiVijay/AMR-for-Legal-AI/AMR-Parsing/README.md

 # AMR Parsing

-This repository contains code for AMR parsing.
-Before running the Jupyter notebooks, please make sure to configure the necessary path.
+Delve into the world of AMR parsing with the resources provided in this repository.
+Before embarking on your journey with the Jupyter notebooks, ensure a smooth experience by configuring the necessary paths.

 ## Configuration

-In each Jupyter notebook (.ipynb) file, locate the third cell and fill in the following configuration:
+In each Jupyter notebook (.ipynb) file, navigate to the third cell and complete the following configuration:

 ```python
 path_to_AMR3 = '**your path to AMR3.parsing.pt' #'/kaggle/input/amrpickledmodel/AMR3.parsing.pt'
 ```

-Make sure to replace `**your path to AMR3.parsing.pt'` with the actual path to the `AMR3.parsing.pt` file.
+Replace `**your path to AMR3.parsing.pt'` with the actual path to the `AMR3.parsing.pt` file.

 ## Jupyter Notebooks

-To perform AMR parsing, you can run the following Jupyter notebooks in the respective directories:
+To execute AMR parsing, run the following Jupyter notebooks found in their respective directories:

 ### Split After Parsing